 Robert Landry has taught at Concord for over 10 years and previously taught Torts, Contracts, Criminal Law, Real Property, and Administrative Law.
 He has practiced bankruptcy law for over 20 years, after first serving as a law clerk to a federal bankruptcy judge.
 Landry frequently lectures at continuing legal education (CLE) seminars and academic conferences on bankruptcy law and policy issues.
 He has published over forty articles dealing with bankruptcy law, commercial law, ethics, and public policy in established law journals.

-Education: JD magna cum laude, University of Alabama School of Law; PhD, Auburn University; MA, Jacksonville State University; BS, University of North Alabama
+Education: JD, University of Alabama School of Law; PhD, Auburn University; MA, Jacksonville State University; BS, University of North Alabama

 Certifications and Bar Membership (State): Alabama; U.S. District Court, Northern District of Alabama

 Publications: Published in Rutgers Business Law Journal, Michigan State Journal of International Law, Mississippi Law Journal, American Bankruptcy Law Journal, and Policy Studies Journal